rosettascript/word-to-html-converter/modes/modes.md

 **Included features (same as Blogs):**
 - Heading formatting: All headings must have their content wrapped in `<strong>` tags
 - Link attributes: All links must include `target="_blank" rel="noopener noreferrer"`
+- OL Header Conversion: Converts single `<ol>` elements containing headers into manually numbered headers (only if not followed by another header list)

 **Excluded features (different from Blogs):**
 - Key Takeaways formatting: Does NOT remove `<em>` tags from Key Takeaways section